KeremTurgutlu/r4ds_answers/README.md

 * I am a data science enthusiast who is familiar with Python and new to R.

-* In this repo my intetion show exercise answers while providing the outcomes to people who seek different approaches to exercise questions of this book.
+* In this repo my intetion is to answer exercise questions while providing alternative approaches and refering to similarities to some python packages and functions.

 * PS.
 Special thanks to H. Wickham and all other contributors for this amazing book.